wondershow/englishstudy/README.md

 ###Mass
 n.  (esp. in the ​Roman ​Catholic ​Church) a ​religious ​ceremony ​based on Jesus’s last ​meal with his ​disciples (= the men who ​followed him), or ​music written for the ​parts of this ​ceremony

+###moratorium
+暂停
+a suspension of activity:
+__a moratorium on the testing of nuclear weapons.__
+2.
+a legally authorized period to delay payment of money due or the performance of some other legal obligation, as in an emergency.
+3.
+an authorized period of delay or waiting.

 ##N
 ### Neigh